Destination or Hotel

 San Sebastian (or Donostia if you're feeling fancy with your Basque) is what happens when you take one of the most gorgeous coastal cities in Northern Spain, sprinkle it with more Michelin stars per capita than anywhere else on Earth, and then add the most addictive small plates culture known to humanity.
-This absolutely stunning Belle Époque beauty on the Bay of Biscay has been Spain's poshest seaside retreat since Queen Isabella II decided Madrid was getting a bit too toasty and made this her summer playground.
-So when you come here you'll be holidaying like royalty.
-Talk about excellent taste!
+This stunning beauty on the Bay of Biscay has been Spain's poshest seaside retreat since Queen Isabella II decided Madrid was getting a bit too toasty and made this her summer playground.

 🎉 Good to Know